wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

 - P6: again, the definitions for the flags lack space to separate them.
 Also, this seems not a proper inductive definition, i.e., base cases are missing.
 Moreover, what seems required is a left to right reading here, i.e., the right to left reading doesn’t seem to make sense.
 I think the proper way to define this would be as an inductive definition over the configuration, in particular decomposing C||D. The introduction of ”+” seems unnecessary, moreover the semantics of it is not defined.
 And, after having read the paper, these definitions are later on never used.

-  The authors: We added the required space. "+" is used in ...
+  The authors: We added the required space. "+" is used in the T-Par rule.
-  @elektra85: wen pls complete the above.

 - Another question I was left wondering about is whether priorities are inferred by typing or whether the programmer has to provide them.
 The former seems to be the case, but this should be made explicit.
 Also, it would be helpful to provide a complete, unsuccessful typing derivation for Example 2.2.
 Two individual derivations, for each thread, are given on page 10, which show that the derivations impose contradicting orderings on the priorities.
 It would then also be helpful to show the rule that composes the two derivations and fails because of the contradiction.
 Which rule would that be?